FedericoSlongo/Average_Grade_Calc/README.md

 # Average_Grade_Calc
 A console application that calculates the average grade
-Wrote in Italian (for now)